zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 "How do you know --?" she spluttered.

-"Professor, I think -- I know -- that Sn- that someone's going to tryand steal the Stone.
+"Professor, I think -- I know -- that Sn- that someone's going to try and steal the Stone.
 I've got to talk to Professor Dumbledore."

 She eyed him with a mixture of shock and suspicion.
 "Professor Dumbledore will be back tomorrow," she said finally.
-I don'tknow how you found out about the Stone, but rest assured, no one canpossibly steal it, it's too well protected."
+I don't know how you found out about the Stone, but rest assured, no one can possibly steal it, it's too well protected."

 "But Professor --"
 "Potter, I know what I'm talking about," she said shortly.
-She bent down

-and gathered up the fallen books.
-I suggest you all go back outside andenjoy the sunshine."
+She bent down and gathered up the fallen books.
+I suggest you all go back outside and enjoy the sunshine."
 But they didn't.
-"It's tonight," said Harry, once he was sure Professor McGonagall was

-out of earshot.
+"It's tonight," said Harry, once he was sure Professor McGonagall was out of earshot.
 "Snape's going through the trapdoor tonight.
 He's found out everything he needs, and now he's got Dumbledore out of the way.
-He sent that note, I bet the Ministry of Magic will get a real shock when
-Dumbledore turns up."
+He sent that note, I bet the Ministry of Magic will get a real shock when Dumbledore turns up."

 "But what can we --"
 Hermione gasped.
 Harry and Ron wheeled round.
 Snape was standing there.
 "Good afternoon," he said smoothly.
 They stared at him.
-"You shouldn't be inside on a day like this," he said, with an odd,
+"You shouldn't be inside on a day like this," he said, with an odd, twisted smile.

-twisted smile.
 "We were --" Harry began, without any idea what he was going to say.
 "You want to be more careful," said Snape.
 "Hanging around